retsyx/amity/hw/README.md

 ### Caveats

 Amity Board is experimental.
 It has been very lightly tested to work for video up to 4K@60Hz Dolby Vision.
 EMI is unknown, and it may have other unknown bugs.
-If you are an experienced HW engineer interested in improving the board design, please submit improvements.
+If you are an experienced HW engineer interested in improving the board design, you are invited to submit improvements.

 ### Preparation

 Amity board KiCAD files are [here](board).
-In the [mfr](board/mfr) folder are the manufacturing files, and an example BOM for submission to a PCB manufacturer/assembler.
+In the [mfr](board/mfr) folder are the manufacturing files, and an example BOM for submission to a PCB manufacturer/assembler (the BOM will likely need to be tailored to the manufacturer's requirements).

 #### BOM